|Highlights | Management & Directors | Committee Composition | Governance Guidelines | Code of Conduct | Insider Transactions|

 The outcomes of such evaluations are shared with the Nominating and Governance Committee in connection with the annual nomination process.

-The Board believes that its optimum size range is 9 to 13 directors and that a significant majority of the Board should be composed of independent directors with no significant business or personal ties to members of management or to the Corporation.
+The Board believes that its optimum size range is 9 to 13 directors (although a larger or smaller number may be advisable in periods of transition or other particular circumstances) and that a significant majority of the Board should be composed of independent directors with no significant business or personal ties to members of management or to the Corporation.
 The Board believes that, in most situations, the CEO should be the only employee-director, but that circumstances may warrant the addition of one other.

 The Nominating and Governance Committee and the Board strive to ensure that its composition as a whole comprises talented, experienced, and diverse members that advance the Corporation’s business and strategies and assist with its oversight responsibilities.
 The Board believes that a mix of long- and short-tenured directors ensures an appropriate balance of views and insights and allows the Board as a whole to benefit from the historical and institutional knowledge that longer-tenured directors possess and the fresh perspectives contributed by newer directors.